airbnb/lottie/docs/community-showcase.md

 # Community showcase

+Below are some examples of how different individuals and companies are using Lottie in their products.
+If you're using Lottie and you'd like to be featured in the showcase please email us at [Lottie@airbnb.com](Lottie@airbnb.com) we would love to feature your work so the whole community can be inspired!

 ## Elevate

 Elevate used a combination of shape layers, alpha mattes and images to craft this silky smooth walkthrough where illstrations seamlessly mortph as users swipe to select different training options.